|

 travel to the States.
 Can you assist?

-Once signed up, we can send you a letter confirming that you are
+Once you have registered, we can send you a letter confirming that you are

 registered for the tournament.
 But do bear in mind that